 Regardless of all the past difficulties and challenges, nowadays Romuva remains the centre of art-house cinema in Kaunas.
 It became a member of European films network Europa Cinemas in 2015.
 Since 2016 the cinema building has been reconstructed.
 Architects are trying to save the most precious interwar period architectural details and Romuva is awaiting a huge reopening soon – the second chance to show its modernist beauty.

 Temporarily the screenings were organized in Kaunas National Drama Theatre, also in city parks, squares.
-The film programme is loved by culture fans.
+The film programme is loved by culture fans. for a great deal more specifics about lightning link free coins.
 Now Romuva became a place for a unique community of film lovers in Kaunas.
 The cinema not only screens excellent films but also hosts interesting events, outdoor screenings, film festivals, Q&As, various educational activities and offers a relaxing and cosy experience.

 Peasant Museum Cinema – art-house theatre in the heart of Bucharest